LucasTsai0611/Notepad-By_Java_Swing_Graphical_Interface/README.md

 # Notepad-By-Using-Java

 # Introduction
-This is a simple notepad implemented in java, you can donload the file to test it.Thanks!
+This is a simple notepad implemented in java to done text editing.
 <br></br>
 # Features